unik-name/docs.unikname.network/docs/sdk.md

 It can do more than Ark package :

-- mint UNIKs
+- mint UNIKNAMEs
-- add, delete or update UNIK properties
+- add, delete or update UNIKNAME properties
-- transfer UNIKs to another wallet
+- transfer UNIKNAMEs to another wallet
-- transfer UNS tokens
+- transfer UNIK tokens
 - create <brand name="uns"/> wallets
 - ...